Panama Canal Cruises

 Cruising through the Panama Canal, which links the Atlantic and Pacific Oceans, provides one of the most scenic cruises in the world.
 This cruise also has intriguing ports of call making it an interesting and entertaining venture.

-Panama Canal and Caribbean Cruise
+Panama Canal & the Caribbean

 Jan 2018 - Mar 2018

 Dec 2017 - Mar 2018

 Wonders of Panama Canal - All Inclusive Drinks

 It takes roughly nine hours for a ship to pass through the 51-mile long engineering and navigation marvel that is the Panama Canal.
 Its huge locks raise the vessel from its entry point on the Atlantic/ Caribbean side, then lower it as it approaches the Pacific.
 While that itself is an incredible feat, there are also a number of ports of call that make this cruise a very special experience.

 Cruise participants will find navigating through the canal’s locks an enthralling experience.
 There are six of these locks and they raise the ship a remarkable 85 ft above sea level.

 The Panama Canal provides a direct link between the Atlantic and Pacific and saves ships having to sail thousands of miles around Cape Horn at the foot of the South American continent.
 The Canal was completed in 1914 after more than 30 years of construction.

 Travellers taking a Panama Canal cruise will learn about the amazing tale of its construction, with triumphs and tragedies.
 They will also visit and experience interesting places that extend beyond the canal itself, perhaps a castle in Cartagena, ancient Mexican ruins or Costa Rican rainforests.